-During 2010, the Commission continued a work effort to carry out transportation systems management or traffic engineering studies for communities in Southeastern Wisconsin.
-The Commission worked on three transit system development planning efforts in 2010:
+During 2011, the Commission continued a work effort to carry out transportation systems management or traffic engineering studies for communities in Southeastern Wisconsin.
+The Commission worked on three transit system development planning efforts in 2011:

-• Commission staff completed work on the shortrange (five-year) transit development plan for the Milwaukee County Transit System (MCTS).
+Commission staff completed work on the short-range (five-year) transit development plan for the Milwaukee County Transit System (MCTS).
 The final plan was approved by the Milwaukee County Public Transit Planning Advisory Committee, whose members were appointed by the Milwaukee County Executive, in October 2010.
-Publication of the final report was underway at the end of the year.

-The final recommended transit system development plan for the MCTS would restore the service which was eliminated over the last several years and would focus on transit improvements that would make public transit in Milwaukee County more competitive with travel by private automobile and increase transit ridership by improving both the convenience and speed of transit service.
+This report is documented in SEWRPC final recommended transit system development plan for the MCTS would restore the service which was eliminated over the last several years and would focus on transit improvements that would make public transit in Milwaukee County more competitive with travel by private automobile and increase transit ridership by improving both the convenience and speed of transit service.
 The plan proposes to expand existing transit service by about 22 percent.
 Dedicated local funding such as a 0.5 percent sales tax will be necessary to implement this service expansion.
 The specific improvements to MCTS bus services that are recommended under the plan include: